-100% of interns must achieve all competencies at a satisfactory level or above average rating to successfully complete the program.
+100% of students/interns must achieve all competencies at a satisfactory level or above average rating to successfully complete the program.
 "Satisfactory" is defined as 85% and is the minimum performance expected of an entry-level dietitian.
 A course grade of B or better is required in supervised practice courses (year 2).
-The course grades for the supervised practice courses will be based on case studies, oral presentations, written assignments, projects, task sheets, class participation and performance evaluations by the intern's preceptors and the CPD faculty as outlined in each course syllabus.
-The Program Director schedules the supervised practice review evaluations with the intern and preceptor in advance, which may occur face-to-face or remotely.
-Performance evaluation forms are included in each supervised practice course syllabus and contribute a significant portion of the course grade because most ACEND® competencies (CRDN) are evaluated during supervised practice experiences.
-The final earned course grade will be determined when all required activities and assignments of the course as outlined in the syllabi are completed.
+Grades for the supervised practice courses will be based on case studies, oral presentations, written assignments, projects, task sheets, class participation and performance evaluations by the intern's preceptors and the MSD faculty as outlined in each course syllabus.
+The Program Director schedules supervised practice review evaluations with the intern and preceptor 1 to 3 times in supervised practice courses to provide progress reports on the intern's performance.
+The evaluation meetings may occur through videoconferencing or in-person.
+Performance evaluation forms are included in each supervised practice course syllabus and the intern's onsite performance contributes a significant portion of the course grade since most ACEND® competencies (CRDN) are evaluated during supervised practice experiences.
+The final earned course grade will be determined when all required activities and assignments of the course as outlined in the syllabus are completed.